Table of Contents

-As sparkling as diamond trade shows sound, the recent turn of events has caused its downward spiral as the novel coronavirus, officially COVID-19, grinds the events world to a halt.
+As sparkling as the diamond trade shows sound, the recent turn of events has caused its downward spiral as the novel coronavirus, officially COVID-19, grinds the events world to a halt.

 The Impact of COVID-19 on the Diamond and Jewelry Industry

 To date, there are over 1.5 million positive COVID-19 cases globally with the USA and Europe leading the record; hence, it’s not shocking that escalated measures such as strict home quarantine, lockdown, and physical distancing are in place.
-The banning of public and private gathering exposes the vulnerability of the diamond industry.
+The banning of public and private gatherings exposes the vulnerability of the diamond industry.
 There have been notable impacts on the diamond and jewelry industry since the global widespread of the coronavirus.
 As shown below, these impacts reverberate around the supply chain, trade, and diamond events.

 - The Hong-Kong based jewelry group Chow Tai Fook cancelled operations in 40 stores in the country after its sales decreased by 60% due to the coronavirus outbreak

 - The Hong Kong Trade Development Council (HKTDC) cancelled two of its shows – the HKTDC Hong Kong International Jewellery Show and the HKTDC Hong Kong International Diamond, Gem & Pearl Show originally scheduled for March 4-8 and March 2-6 respectively.

 - India’s rough diamonds supply was expected to fall by 10 to 15% in February and March due to the effect of coronavirus outbreak on Hong Kong and China’s market – two of the country’s main suppliers.